<big>Glossary of Painting Terms</big>(As of July 2003)

 H

-Possible causes of liability issues include: using unsuitable...
+Possible causes of liability issues include the use of unsuitable...

 Materials, faulty surface preparation, incorrect application.